DanielMSchmidt/questionmaster-angular/README.rst

 Further Plans:

 - Add a simple Rails API, which returns an url for a send topic (to share with friends).
-This can than be imported in your app (user specific string would bother here)
+This can than be imported in your app